 The Afan Forest Mountain Bike Centre can be found in South Wales.
 Afan is made up three bases.
 The first is Afan Forest Visitors centre itself where the Y Wall, The Penhydd, Blue Scar and the Rookie start from.
-The second is the Glyncorrwg Ponds mountain bike trail centre a little down the road where The White's Level and Skyline start from.
+The second is the Glyncorrwg Ponds mountain bike trail centre a little down the road where The White's Level, Blade and Skyline start from.
 The third is new and is the Afan Bike Park with it's numerous short downhill progressive runs.

 Together these three bases offer mountain bike riders trails and lines for all abilities.
 In total there are eight main trails covering one black, three reds (plus one new red under construction called the Blade), another blue with red sections, one green and a new bike park.